-(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by Commerce.

-(2) The Subject Countries in these reviews are India, Korea, Turkey, Ukraine, and Vietnam.

-(3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determinations, the Commission defined the Domestic Like Product as all oil country tubular goods, coextensive with Commerce's scope.

-(4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determinations, the Commission defined the Domestic Industry to include all U.S. producers of oil country tubular goods, including both mills that produce oil country tubular goods and processors that engage in heat treatment.
+- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by the Department of Commerce. - (2) The Subject Country in these reviews is China. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
+In its original determinations, the Commission defined a single Domestic Like Product consisting of all calcium hypochlorite coextensive with Commerce's scope. - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
+In its original determinations, the Commission defined the Domestic Industry to include the two U.S. producers of granular/powder calcium hypochlorite: Arch Chemical, Inc. and Axiall Corp.
+The Commission also concluded that independent or standalone tableters were not included in the Domestic Industry definition, but that the Domestic Industry definition encompassed all integrated producer operations involved in producing the Domestic Like Product, including those pertaining to granular/powder calcium hypochlorite and calcium hypochlorite tablets. - (5) The Order Date is the date that the antidumping and countervailing duty orders under review became effective.
+In these reviews, the Order Date is January - (6) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.

-(5) The Order Dates are the dates that the antidumping and countervailing duty orders under review became effective and the date the investigation concerning Ukraine was suspended.
-In these reviews, the Order Date concerning the countervailing duty orders on oil country tubular goods from India and Turkey and the antidumping duty orders on oil country tubular goods from India, Korea, Turkey, and Vietnam is September 10, 2014.
-The Order Date concerning the suspended investigation on oil country tubular goods from Ukraine is July 10, 2014.

-(6) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.